nrupprecht/NeuralNetworks/README.md

 MNISTNet is a program that sets up a network to learn the MNIST dataset.
 It acheives about 95% accuracy on the test set within 5 iteration.

 EasyBMP is a useful little program someone (Paul Macklin) wrote to handle BMP files.
 I use it all the time, its great.
 Don't modify it though.
-That would be unneccesary.
+That would be unnecesary.

 The Matrix code is mostly just a wrapper for blas that allows us to port around matrices and their associated data a lot easier.